$122 Find Cheap Flights from Miami to Central America

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest ticket to Central America from Miami found in the last 72 hours was to Panama City, at $234 round-trip.
-The most popular route is from Miami (MIA) to Managua (MGA), and the cheapest round-trip airline ticket found on this route in the last 72 hours was $280.
+The cheapest ticket to Central America from Miami found in the last 5 days was to San Salvador, at $274 round-trip.
+The most popular route is from Miami (MIA) to Panama City (PTY), and the cheapest round-trip airline ticket found on this route in the last 5 days was $312.

 What is the cheapest time of day to fly to Central America?